neorning97/Master-s-thesis/scripts/3D_properties/subcompartment_tracks/README.md

    subcompartment state.
 Shows the pre-translocation environment of the region the fragment lands next to.
 3. **Derivative chromosome** — the fragment segment joined to the body segment.
-A solid green vertical line marks the breakpoint — the junction between the two chromosomal regions.
+A solid green vertical line marks the breakpoint, the junction between the two chromosomal regions.
 4. **Legend** — colour key for all subcompartment states.